 What Is a Multifamily Property?

 A multifamily property is a property that consists of two or more residential units.
 Some examples are duplexes, semi-detached homes, and complexes.
-Managing this type of property means you’ll have more cash flow, however, it also means that you’ll have to commit more time as you’ll have more units to maintain.
+There are both pros and cons of investing in multifamily properties.
+And managing this type of property means you’ll have more cash flow, however, it also means that you’ll have to commit more time as you’ll have more units to maintain.

 What Is Multifamily Property Management?